Where Winds Meet: Weapon Tier List and Best Builds (May 2026)

 Instant deliveryNo spam, unsubscribe anytime

-Screenshot from Where Winds Meet
+Where Winds Meet melee combat screenshot

-Screenshot from Where Winds Meet
+In-game screenshot from Where Winds Meet

 Best dual-wield builds by role